hugo-apero/hugo-apero-docs/content/start/04-section-config/index.md

 The following page configuration options are found in the front matter of each content section of a Hugo Apéro site.

+To learn more about section page templates, read the [Hugo docs](https://gohugo.io/templates/section-templates/).

 ## Lists of pages

 Section pages are always lists.
 For most sections, there are three listing `layout` choices: